Do Vibration Machines Build Healthy Bones?

 - recently placed intrauterine devices or pins

-- acute thrombosis or hernia
+- acute thrombosis or a hernia

 - acute rheumatoid arthritis